hiattp/blog/_posts/2014-10-27-rails-admin-custom-action-example.markdown

 date:   2014-10-27 12:13:26
 categories: ruby rails
 ---
-[Rails Admin][rails-admin] provides a great out-of-the-box Admin portal, and our clients love it.
+[Rails Admin][rails-admin] provides a great out-of-the-box Admin portal, and my clients love it.
 But like most admin portal solutions it can be difficult to customize.
 Rails Admin describes Custom Actions as a core feature, yet I've found the documentation on this critical workflow to be somewhat lacking, and a